OnionUI/Onion/website/docs/07-apps/01-included-in-onion/pico8-wrapper.md

 * Toggle options (volume, fullscreen, check button mappings)
 * Reset the cart
 * Exit back to Splore

-plus others specific game options, if present (i.e. QR code).
+* ...plus others specific game options, if present (i.e. QR code).

 You can also press <kbd>X</kbd> while in the Splore menu to exit Splore (or use the <kbd>SELECT</kbd>+<kbd>MENU</kbd> shortcut).